cursorinsight/biometricblender/README.md

                         (default: 1.5)
   --location-distribution {norm,uniform}
-                        distribution type of the characteristic trait of labels, i.e., the envelop of locations for true features (default: norm) --sampling-distribution {norm,uniform}
+                        distribution type of the characteristic trait of labels (classes), i.e., the envelop of locations for true features (default: norm) --sampling-distribution {norm,uniform}
-                        distribution type of the uncertainty of reproduction, i.e., the noise for different samples from the same label in hidden features (default: norm) --location-ordering-extent LOCATION_ORDERING_EXTENT
+                        distribution type of the uncertainty of reproduction, i.e., the noise for different samples from the same label (class) in hidden features (default: norm) --location-ordering-extent LOCATION_ORDERING_EXTENT
                         keep segments of locations of given block size together in each feature independently, use -1 to use exactly the same location order (default: 0) --location-sharing-extent LOCATION_SHARING_EXTENT
-                        make locations shared by multiple labels in each feature independently, use 0 to make all locations unique (default: 0) --polynomial          use polynomial mixing of features (default: False) --n-features-out N_FEATURES_OUT
+                        make locations shared by multiple labels (classes) in each feature independently, use 0 to make all locations unique (default: 0) --polynomial          use polynomial mixing of features (default: False) --n-features-out N_FEATURES_OUT
                         number of measured features to be simulated